httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 : Specifies a maximum size for the representation data, counted in bytes.
 The server might not create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is larger than the maximum size.
 The server might also deactivate the upload resource if the offset ({{upload-offset}}) exceeds the maximum size.
 The value is an Integer.

 `min-size`:
-: Specifies a minimum size for the representation data, counted in bytes.
+: Specifies a minimum size for the representation data, counted in bytes, for the server to offer resumable uploads.
 The server might not create an upload resource if the length ({{upload-length}}) deduced from the upload creation request is smaller than the minimum size or no length can be deduced at all.
+Resumable uploads impose additional overhead on the server, which might not be acceptable for small representations.
+Requests with representation data below this value might still be accepted by the server, although without the ability to resume them.
 The value is an Integer.

 `max-append-size`:
 : Specifies a maximum size counted in bytes for the request content in a single upload append ({{upload-appending}}) or upload creation ({{upload-creation}}) request.
 The server might reject requests exceeding this limit.
 A client that is aware of this limit MUST NOT send larger upload append or upload creation requests.
 The value is an Integer.